 Figure G.1 Role of housing and homelessness sector services in pathways to secure housing

 Low income earners are particularly susceptible to housing instability as market factors lead to higher private housing prices.
-‘Rental stress’, defined as spending more than 30 per cent of gross household income on rent, is a measure of housing affordability for this cohort.
-In 2017-18, of the 27.1 per cent of Australian households renting in the private sector, 43.4 per cent were low income4.
-Of these households, 50.2 per cent experienced rental stress – largely unchanged over the past 10 years (table GA.3)5.
+‘Rental stress’ — spending more than 30 per cent of gross household income on rent — is a measure of housing affordability for this cohort.
+In 2019-20, 52.5 per cent of lower income households renting in the private sector were paying more than 30 per cent of gross household income on housing costs (table GA.3)4.

 When housing instability cannot be addressed through financial assistance, social housing and/or specialist homelessness services may be needed.
 Pathways through these closely intertwined service areas vary greatly, often intersecting with other service areas, depending on: